qdm12/My-Computing-course/04. Github/readme.md

 ## Create your *repository* on Github
 1. Go to [**github.com/new**](https://www.github.com/new)
-2. Enter the repository name "christmas-project" :santa: and **Create repository**
+2. Enter the repository name "first-project" and **Create repository**
-3. If your username is *denisa*, copy your repository link https://github.com/denisa/christmas-project.git
+3. If your username is *denisa*, copy your repository link https://github.com/denisa/first-project.git

 ## **Clone** your repository
-4. In your terminal, enter `git clone https://github.com/denisa/christmas-project.git`
+4. In your terminal, enter `git clone https://github.com/denisa/first-project.git`

 ## Modify your **local** repository
-5. Enter `cd christmas-project` :open_file_folder:
+5. Enter `cd first-project` :open_file_folder:
 6. Enter `touch readme.md` and open this new file with your text editor :new:
 7. Copy and paste this into *readme.md*:
 ```
-# christmas-project
+# first-project

 ## What is this?
-This is my christmas project to understand the basics of *Git* and *Github*
+This is my first project to understand the basics of *Git* and *Github*

 ## What was **learnt**?
 - `git clone`